Pat-On/developer-to-architect-series/software_architecture_and_technology_of_large_scale_systems/Section_2_Performance/22_gunther's_universal_scalability_law.md

 ![Alt text](image-18.png)

-- coherence is related to cached variables and the synchronization between the processes that reference this var
+- coherence is related to cached variables and the synchronization between the processes that reference this varf